aoterodelaroza/aoterodelaroza.github.io/_devnotes/06_diskless_rpi_cluster.md

 ### Step 5: Install a few basic pacakages

-We will need the SSH server and client for connecting to the nodes, as well as editors and utilities.
+We need the SSH server and client for connecting to the nodes, as well as editors and a few basic utilities.
 We do not need e-mail utilities or `anacron`, since the system will be running continuously:
 ```
 head# apt install openssh-server openssh-client
 head# apt install emacs nfs-common openssh-client openssh-server xz-utils \